 Because there are certain things that can result in overwhelm and overstimulation within a highly sensitive person, they might avoid specific situations.

 Things that less sensitive people don’t seem to struggle with at all, might feel like a big deal to a highly sensitive person.
-Think about the yearly weekend getaway with your husband's entire family.
+For instance, think about the yearly weekend getaway with your husband’s entire family.
 All these people under one roof without a space to find silence, might be incredibly overstimulating for a highly sensitive person.